-The compliance auditor either must be a private firm that is independent from the entities (CA and RAs) being audited, or it must be sufficiently organizationally separated from those entities to provide an unbiased, independent evaluation.
+The external independent auditor either must be a private firm that is independent from the entities (CA and RAs) being audited, or it must be sufficiently organizationally separated from those entities to provide an unbiased, independent evaluation.
 An example of the latter situation may be an agency inspector general.
-To ensure independence and objectivity, the compliance auditor may not have served the entity in developing or maintaining the entity's CA facility or Certification Practices Statement.
-The FPKIPA may determine whether a compliance auditor meets this requirement.
+To ensure independence and objectivity, the external independent auditor may not have served the entity in developing or maintaining the entity's CA facility or Certification Practices Statement.
+The FPKIPA may determine whether an external independent auditor meets this requirement.

-Each agency is responsible for identifying and engaging a qualified auditor of agency operations implementing aspects of this CP.
+Each agency is responsible for identifying and engaging a qualified external independent auditor.